trustytrojan/dotfiles/README.md

-# My home usual Linux home directory structure
+# My usual Linux home directory structure

 Clone if you'd like.